-Animal shelter managers oversee the animals, staff, and maintenance at the facility that they supervise.
+Animal shelter managers oversee the animals, staff, and maintenance at facilities they supervise.
 Shelter managers seek funding, develop procedures, interact with the public, and represent the shelter at community events.
 Shelters tend to prefer managers with a degree in business administration or an animal-related field.
-Compensation for animal shelter manager positions ranges from $39,000 to $55,000 per year.

 Pet Adoption Counselor

 Humane educators provide information about animal welfare and behavior.
-Educators present a variety of educational programs to school groups, businesses, and other area organizations.
-They may also be involved with educating pet adopters about how to care for their new animals.
-Humane educators usually have a degree in education or a related field, though this is not always required.
+They present a variety of educational programs to school groups, businesses, and other area organizations.
+They also may be involved with educating pet adopters about how to care for their new animals.
+Humane educators usually have a degree in education or a related field, but this is not always required.
 Certification programs are also available through the Humane Society of the United States.
-The average salary for humane educators is $32,147 per year.

 Animal Control Officer

-Animal lawyers may be involved with a variety of cases that may involve defining legal protections for animals and their welfare.
-Lawyers must complete graduate training to earn their Juris Doctor degree, plus they must successfully pass the bar exam to become licensed to practice in their home state.
-The average starting salary for a new animal lawyer is around $50,000.
+Animal lawyers handle cases that involve legal protections for animals and their welfare.
+Lawyers must complete law school and successfully pass the bar exam to become licensed to practice in their home state.
 Many lawyers practice in the private sector and incorporate animal law into their practice.
-In this case, the pay scale is based on salaries at the private firms — and vary depending on the size of the firm, and the location.